APNIC-net/rdap-conformance/README.md

 Acknowledgments
 ---------------

-Viagénie (viagenie.ca) has conducted several live interoperability tests for the protocol, which were helpful in identifying specific behaviours that need to be tested.
+Viagénie (http://viagenie.ca) has conducted several live interoperability tests for the protocol, which were helpful in identifying specific behaviours that need to be tested.